 Environmental Conversations — or “EnCon” as it is known on campus — is an interdisciplinary learning community open to all St. Olaf students interested in an integrated exploration of environmental questions, challenges, and possibilities.

 As a first-year conversation program, students take three sequenced courses (one each semester and one during interim) to examine how cultures, systems, and organisms interrelate and shape environmental realities.
-Environmental Conversations affords students of all majors three general education requirements, including: the first-year seminar, the first-year writing and rhetoric course.
+Environmental Conversations affords students of all majors two general education requirements, including: the first-year seminar and the first-year writing and rhetoric course.
 It also gives students a required credit toward the Environmental Studies major/concentration.

-Students get to know one another well in EnCon by remaining in small cohorts throughout the duration of the program and by living in a common first-year dorm.
+Students get to know one another well in EnCon by remaining in small cohorts throughout the duration of the program.
 “EnConners” also meet regularly to: share meals, volunteer at St. Olaf’s student-run farm STOGROW, and take in film nights.
 Read More

 Exploring Environmental Justice

 In the spring EnCon students travel to the Twin Cities for a “Toxic Sites” tour, led by local Black and Indigenous community leaders.
 First hand, students see the effects of phenomena such as environmental racism and ecogentrification.

 Each fall EnCon students visit a local BonAppetit farm to learn more about campus food sourcing and best practices in sustainable agriculture.
 Learn More

 EnCon students enjoy the St. Olaf Natural Lands both in and outside the classroom.
 Students have access to 350 acres (142 ha) of land dedicated to natural habitat and 444 acres (180 ha) of agricultural land adjacent to the campus.